till-f/es-tdk/README.md

 * Import projects
   * Right-click in Project/Package Explorer -> Import -> General -> Existing projects into Workspace
     -> "Next" -> "Browse..." -> "OK" -> (all projects should be selected) -> "Finish"
-  * After loading you will find a large number of error in the code, this is expected.
+  * After loading you will find a large number of errors in the code, this is expected.
 We have to trigger code generation first (see next step).